AnyChart/docs.anychart.com/Gantt_Chart_NEW/Events.md

 <tr><td>treeItemUpdate</td><td>A data item has been updated.</td></tr>
 </table>

+**Note:** To learn in detail about Live Edit actions that trigger data tree and other events, read Live Edit: Default Behavior.

 In the sample below, there is a Gantt chart with the Live Edit mode enabled.
 You can drag and drop rows, which triggers `"treeItemMove"`.
 When you edit [elements](../Gantt_Chart/Elements) and the [data grid](Gantt_Chart/Data_Grid) text, `"treeItemUpdate"` fires.

 Both events are used to update the chart title: